-Established in 1947, the VFW's Voice of Democracy audio-essay program provides high school students with the unique opportunity to express themselves in regards to a democratic and patriotic-themed recorded essay.
-Each year, nearly 40,000 students in Grades 9-12 from across the country enter to win their share of more than $1.9 million in educational scholarships and incentives awarded through the program.
+Established in 1947, our Voice of Democracy audio-essay program provides high school students with the unique opportunity to express themselves in a democratic- and patriotic-themed recorded essay.
+Each year, more than 25,000 students in Grades 9-12 from across the country enter to win their share of more than $2 million in educational scholarships and incentives awarded through the program.

-The national first-place winner receives a $30,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
-The other national scholarships range from $1,000-$16,000, and the first-place winner from each VFW Department (state) wins a minimum scholarship of $1,000 and an all-expense-paid trip to Washington, D.C.
+The national first-place winner receives a $35,000 scholarship paid directly to the recipient's American university, college or vocational/technical school.
+The other national scholarships range from $1,000-$21,000, and the first-place winner from each VFW Department (state) wins a minimum scholarship of $1,000.

 VFW Post 12002 is once again proud to support this Program and provide the following additional cash prizes at the Post level :